-The Queensland Coordinator-General declared the mine and rail project a “significant project” in 2008 (this designation later changed to being a “coordinated project”) under the State Development and Public Works Organisation Act 1971 (Qld).
+The Queensland Coordinator-General declared the Alpha Coal Mine and rail project a “significant project” in 2008 (this designation later changed to being a “coordinated project”) under the State Development and Public Works Organisation Act 1971 (Qld).
 This legislation provides an environmental impact statement (EIS) process for large projects but does not actually approve the projects occurring.
 An EIS under it is fed-back into other approval processes.

 An EIS was prepared for the mine and rail project in 2009-2012 and the Coordinator-General issued a report in 2012 recommending the mine be approved.

 Concurrently with the Queensland assessment of the mine, it was assessed under the EPBC Act using a bilateral agreement and subsequently approved by the Commonwealth Environment Minister in 2012.

 Following the Coordinator-General’s report, the mine was publicly advertised for objections under the MRA and EPA.